-- 1. If you select one of the more structured agenda options (#1 or #2) it will be useful for you to calculate out the START TIMES for each section, so you can see if you are running behind or ahead of schedule.
-In the sample agendas we have provided, the workshop is shown as starting at 1 pm and concluding at 4 pm.; please amend to fit the start time for your workshop. - 2.
-Although you should tell your participants they can take a break at any time during the workshop to use the restroom or stretch their legs, it is also a good idea to schedule an official BREAK for the whole group at about the midway point for each day. - 3.
-We recommend you use the following PROCESS as you move through each of the chapters: - First, take about 5 minutes to cover the KEY POINTS, either with PowerPoint or video. - Then, allow participants the bulk of the time to read and answer CHAPTER QUESTIONS. - Lastly, conclude each chapter with at least 10 minutes of small GROUP DISCUSSION. - 4.
-If you select the less structured agenda option (#3), you will find additional recommendations for a more open-ended process on the following page.
+- If you select one of the more structured agenda options (#1 or #2) it will be useful for you to calculate out the START TIMES for each section, so you can see if you are running behind or ahead of schedule.
+In the sample agendas we have provided, the workshop is shown as starting at 1 pm and concluding at 4 pm.; please amend to fit the start time for your workshop. - Although you should tell your participants they can take a break at any time during the workshop to use the restroom or stretch their legs, it is also a good idea to schedule an official BREAK for the whole group at about the midway point for each day. - 3.
+We recommend you use the following PROCESS as you move through each of the chapters: - First, take about 5 minutes to cover the KEY POINTS before beginning each section.
+We have provided options to make that easier for you; use whichever you think is the best fit. - Then, allow participants an appropriate amount of time to read and answer CHAPTER QUESTIONS. (suggested times are shown for each agenda option) - Lastly, conclude each chapter with at least 10 minutes of small GROUP DISCUSSION.
+We have found that more time for discussion is generally better. - 4.
+If you select the less structured agenda option (#3), you will find additional recommendations for a more open-ended process on page 22.